Ward Melville celebrates a touchdown by Joey Benedetto, far right, during...

 Ward Melville celebrates a touchdown by Joey Benedetto, far right, during a Suffolk Division I football game against Floyd on Friday.
 Credit: Peter Frutkoff

-There were 22 seconds left on the clock.
+There were 22 seconds left.

-William Floyd coach Paul Longo chose to go for the win.
 His Colonials were on the road and trailed Ward Melville by a point.
-And a Paul Longo coached team had never lost to the Patriots in East Setauket in his 30 years at the helm.
+And a Paul Longo-coached team had never lost to the Patriots in East Setauket in his 30 years at the helm.
+In fact, Longo’s career record against Ward Melville was 20-2.

 “We knew they would go for two,” Ward Melville coach Chris Boltrek said.
 “It’s what they do.”

-Ward Melville stacked the box on defense and positioned itself to try and stop the run.
-Floyd went to play action to the surprise of everyone but Patriots cornerback Matt Hubbard.
-He blanketed Floyd wide receiver PJ Gilhauley across the back of the end zone.
-The 5-10 Hubbard swatted Cannet’s two-point pass away from the 6-3 Gilhauley to seal Ward Melville’s 22-21 win on Friday in a battle of unbeatens in a Suffolk Division I football game.
+The 5-10 Hubbard blanketed 6-3 Floyd receiver PJ Gilhauley across the back of the end zone and swatted AJ Cannet’s two-point conversion pass away from the 6-3 Gilhauley to seal Ward Melville’s 22-21 win on Friday in a battle of unbeatens in a Suffolk Division I football game.

 Ward Melville improved to 5-0 and Floyd fell to 4-1.